-That was the same sort of situation.
-We were in 1 2 a hostel for ten days.
-The only teachers were Mr Wares and myself, and if he had been doing anything that he 3 shouldn't have been doing then that would have been 4 5 noticed.
-You couldn't have avoided noticing something and the person in charge of the hostel would also have 6 noticed.
-7 8 We also went on a steamer to the Western Isles and 9 also from Leith to Aberdeen, where we were close 10 together and there was nothing suspicious whatsoever 11 that I saw.
-12 Those trips would have been in the 1970s, but there were other occasions.
-I didn't perceive there to be 13 14 anything different about the children when in the company of Iain Wares, not at all."
-15 16 My Lady, I move to paragraph 110, page 19: 17 "John Brownlee.
+1 That was the same sort of situation.
+We were in 2 a hostel for ten days.
+The only teachers were Mr Wares 3 and myself, and if he had been doing anything that he 4 shouldn't have been doing then that would have been 5 noticed.
+You couldn't have avoided noticing something 6 and the person in charge of the hostel would also have 7 noticed.

+8 We also went on a steamer to the Western Isles and 9 also from Leith to Aberdeen, where we were close 10 together and there was nothing suspicious whatsoever 11 that I saw.

+12 Those trips would have been in the 1970s, but there 13 were other occasions.
+I didn't perceive there to be 14 anything different about the children when in the 15 company of Iain Wares, not at all."

+My Lady, I move to paragraph 110, page 19: "John Brownlee.

 John was the assistant deputy headmaster.
 He was 18 there for the whole of my time and retired when I was 19 20 still at Edinburgh Academy.
-He was fine on the whole, 21 but he got annoyed sometimes.
-Sometimes more annoyed 22 than he needed to have done.
-He did organise trips, mainly the cruises, and I went on some of those with him 23 24 and the boys.
-I didn't see John administer any whacked by him, something like that.
+He was fine on the whole, but he got annoyed sometimes.
+Sometimes more annoyed 21 22 than he needed to have done.
+He did organise trips, mainly the cruises, and I went on some of those with him 23 and the boys.
+I didn't see John administer any 24 discipline, but I did hear that so and so had been 25 whacked by him, something like that.
 He was known to be a bit more severe than some teachers.